ddella/WebSocket/README.md

 ### Introduction

-This is an example of a client/server WebSocket.
-The client and server are build on different Docker containers:
+This workshop is about building a client and server WebSocket on different Docker containers.

-- Web Server on Nginx
+- Web Server on Nginx, that will host the JavaScript (the Client)
-- Secure WebSocket Server in Python
+- Secure WebSocket Server in Python (the Server)
-- Non-Secure WebSocket Server in Python
+- Non-Secure WebSocket Server in Python (the Server)

 The WebSocket Protocol enables bi-directional, full duplex communications protocol between a client and a server.
-It provides a persistent connection between the client and the server and both parties can sending data at any time.
+It provides a persistent connection between them and both parties can sending data at any time.
 It is commonly used in modern web applications for streaming data and other asynchronous traffic.
 The goal of this technology is to provide a mechanism for browser-based applications that need two-way communication with servers without the need to open multiple HTTP connections.

 >The WebSocket specification defines two URI schemes:
 >ws-URI = "ws:" "//" host [ ":" port ] path [ "?" query ]